comboshreddies/kubectl-line/README.md

 ```

 I use this plugin as a direct kubectl wrapper.
-This tool should act as kubectl, respecting plugins, while
+This tool should act as kubectl, respecting kubectl options and plugins, while
-extending it for few more commands and ability to run in
+extending it for few more commands and ability to run in piped sequence.
-piped sequence.

 # Why ?

-I would usually run something like:
+I often run something like:
 ``` bash
 kubectl --context cluster1 -n some-ns get pod --show-labels
 ```
-observe output, and then select some subset of resources, and execute something.
+observe output, and then select some subset of resources, and execute something on those.
 ``` bash
 LIST=$(kubectl --context clst1 -n some get pod --no-headers -l app=some| awk '{print $1 }') \
 for i in $LIST ; do